kaka-zuumi/VENUSpy/README.md

 ## Sampling Methods

 To illustrate the difference that sampling can make, consider the dynamics of water molecules at room temperature.
 Chemical reactivity is typically controlled by the vibrational energy in the molecule's bonds.
-At room temperature (298K), nearly all H2O molecules will be in their vibrational ground state with 12.6372 kcal/mol of zero-point energy.
+At room temperature (298K), nearly all H<sub>2</sub>O molecules will be in their vibrational ground state with 12.6372 kcal/mol of zero-point energy.
 We can compare vibrational energies of water sampled from:

 - A 298K canonical ensemble
 - A 12.6372 kcal/mol microcanonical ensemble

+We will also see how the sampling changes at higher excitations.
 For simplicity, you can use a fast generic software like xTB for these tests, which can be installed with:

 ```
 pip install tblite